 Modern browsers like Mozilla Firefox and Google Chrome make your life easy as a software tester.
-I use both of them from time-to-time but Chrome ends up a winner majority of those times owing to the number of available chrome extensions for software testing.
+Google Chrome is far ahead in the game and ends up a winner owing to the number of available chrome extensions for software testing.

-Even on QST, the majority of readers visit using Chrome (approx. 70%).
-This proves we testers love Chrome as it provides some amazing features which make your life easy.
+We testers love Chrome as extensions give Chrome an amazing capability to makes your life easy when testing.
 It does that for me and that’s the reason I love it.
 Firefox, I haven’t forgotten about you! 😛

 Chrome Extensions for Software Testing